decentralized-identity/presentation-exchange/spec/spec.md

   The `is_holder` property would be used by a [[ref:Verifier]] to require that certain inputs be provided by a certain [[Ref:Subject]].
-For example, an identity verification [[ref:Presentation refinition]] might contain an [[ref:Input Descriptor]] for a birthdate from a birth certificate.
+For example, an identity verification [[ref:Presentation Definition]] might contain an [[ref:Input Descriptor]] for a birthdate from a birth certificate.
 Using `is_holder`, the [[ref:Verifier]] would be able to require that the [[ref:Holder]] of the birth certificate [[ref:Claim]] is the same as the